vshantam/Gender-classification-Artificial-Neural-Nets/README.md

 <b>Observation result:</b>

-From the above plot it is clear the <b>Mean Squarred Error</b> and </b>Mean Squared Logrithmic Error</b> both will be useful but depends of training accuracy.
+From the above plot it is clear the <b>Mean Squarred Error</b> and <b>Mean Squared Logrithmic Error</b> both will be useful but depends of training accuracy.

-<b>Observation result:</b>

-From the above plot it is clear the Mean Squarred Error and Mean Squared Logrithmic Error both will be useful but depends of training accuracy.

 ## 8.3 Metric